Brenedict/Pawscue-Fullstack/README.md

 **PawscuePH** is a dedicated online platform designed to **facilitate the adoption** of deserving **narcotics detection dogs (NDDs)** into loving homes.
 The website simplifies the adoption process through an intuitive application system, catering to individuals and families looking to provide a retirement home for these animals. **Application submissions will be evaluated** based on how fit they are as a forever-home for these beloved retired working dogs.

-For a clear and detailed instruction about the system, please refer to the **PAWSCUEPH-User-Manual.pdf** provided.
+For a clear and detailed instruction about the system, please refer to the 📄 [User Manual »](./PAWSCUEPH-User-Manual).
 Jump to **Page 8 Section 3** for details regarding system installation and setup.

 ___